The Narrow Path · Chapter 9

 "I know," Miriam said.
 "That's why this stage is harder than the fire."

 He sat down.
 The ground was cold.
 The stars were bright.
-Through the sight, the Watchers held their posts, and the contested landscape stretched before him — not as a battlefield he needed to conquer, not even as a world he'd been invited to serve.
+Through the sight, the contested landscape stretched before him as something harder to accept than a battlefield: a world held by someone who did not need Elias Cross to save it.

 "I'm sorry," he said.
 Not to Miriam.
 To the voice.
 To the presence that lived beneath thought and kept trusting a man who kept trying to take the wheel.